-Emollients (medical moisurisers) are the foundation of all eczema management - to prevent moisture loss, rehydrate the skin and stop external irritants from penetrating the body.
-Emollients are required on a daily basis for all children with eczema.
+Emollients (medical moisturisers) are the foundation of all eczema management - to prevent moisture loss, rehydrate the skin and stop external irritants from penetrating the body.
+Children with eczema will need to apply emollients during the school day to try to prevent dry and itchy skin.
+Some children may need to moisturise their skin 2-4 times during school hours, depending on their individual eczema needs.
 For more information, see pages 8-10.

-Topical treatments for eczema flares
+Other topical treatments for eczema flares